 Mosey-on into Critter Country to experience the Hundred Acre Wood.
 Meet Pooh, Tigger, Eeyore, or Piglet in the Winnie the Pooh Meet & Greet before riding the Many Adventures of Pooh ride.
 There are charming little stores in this area, too, so make time to look around and be prepared to walk away with a plush from the baby pooh collection.

 Attraction: Indiana Jones Adventure Location: Adventureland Movie: Indiana Jones Movies Rating: PG

 This thrill ride is one for the older kids as you explore the perils of Dr. Jones’ world.
 Brush up on your Indy knowledge by watching the series over with your family.
 They will get so much more out of the ride, and the wait in line, knowing the backstory of the films.
 Warning, some of the movies — especially the original — contain questionable content that might scare some younger (and even older!) viewers.

 Pirates of the Caribbean

 Attraction: Pirates of the Caribbean Location: New Orleans Square Movie: Pirates of the Caribbean Movies Rating: M

 We saved the best for last: Sleeping Beauty.
-Arguably the heart of the Disneyland Park (physically and metaphorically speaking), Sleeping Beauty Castle is also the gateway to the magic of Fantasyland.
-If you are planning on exploring the castle, visiting with princesses or booking additional services such a Bibbidi Bobbidi Boutique, don’t miss a family viewing of Sleeping Beauty!
+Arguably the heart of Disneyland Park (physically and metaphorically speaking), Sleeping Beauty Castle is also the gateway to the magic of Fantasyland.
+If you are planning on exploring the castle, visiting with princesses, or booking additional services such as a Bibbidi Bobbidi Boutique, don’t miss a family viewing of Sleeping Beauty!